Horizons™ Homeschool Math Curriculum

 Horizons curriculum is designed to help your children understand math from the ground up.
 The program introduces math properties, truths, and principles one at a time, builds the strength of the student's foundation through practice, and then moves to the next principle.

-Each year's program consists of three pieces: two colorful, well-organized workbooks that contain 80 lessons apiece (160 total for the year), and a wonderful Teacher's Handbook.
+Each year of the Horizons homeschool program consists of three pieces: two colorful, well-organized workbooks that contain 80 lessons apiece (160 total for the year), a wonderful Teacher’s Handbook with daily lesson plans, answer keys, and final exams, and 80 reproducible worksheets.

 The spiral-bound Teacher's Handbook provides a lesson plan with concepts and objectives for all 160 lessons.
 The handbook also includes answer keys for all student lessons, unit tests (one every 10th lesson — 16 total), and exams (4 quarterly and 1 final exam), and 80 reproducible student worksheets (useful for multiple students).
 Please note: Kindergarten includes 40 worksheets.